-Two large hospitals have decided against administering Aduhelm for patients following the FDA’s approval of the new Alzheimer’s drug in June.
+Two large hospitals, Cleveland Clinic and Mount Sinai, have decided against administering Aduhelm for patients following controversy around the Alzheimer’s drug’s FDA approval drug in June.

 After the Food and Drug Administration’s (FDA) controversial approval of Aduhelm (aducanumab), two major U.S. healthcare providers say they will not administer the new Alzheimer’s drug to patients.

 Following a review of the scientific evidence by a panel of experts at the Cleveland Clinic, the medical center said it won’t be infusing Aduhelm for patients.
 Cleveland Clinic’s doctors can still prescribe the drug, The New York Times reports, and if prescribed, patients will have to receive monthly infusions of the drug elsewhere.

 “Based on the current data regarding its safety and efficacy, we have decided not to carry aducanumab at this time,” Cleveland Clinic’s spokesperson wrote in a statement to Being Patient.
 “However, we support continued research in this area, and when additional data become available, we will re-evaluate this medication for use in our patients.”

 The Mount Sinai Health System has also decided not to infuse patients with Aduhelm for the time being.
 “The FDA’s approval of Aduhelm has raised serious concerns and questions by clinicians, patients, and caregivers and a cautious approach is required,” Mount Sinai’s spokesperson wrote in a statement to Being Patient.